 Columbia Theological Seminary President Leanne Van Dyk announced that Professor of Old Testament Language, Literature, and Exegesis Dr. Christine Roy Yoder will be appointed as the Interim Dean of Faculty effective July 11, 2016.
 Current Vice President of Academic Affairs and Dean of Faculty Dr. Deborah Flemister Mullen will begin sabbatical this summer.
-Just last month, it was announced that Dr. Mullen will return from sabbatical to a newly created leadership position as the seminary’s first Vice President of Intercultural Leadership and Diversity.
+Just last month, it was announced that Dr. Mullen will return from sabbatical to a newly created leadership position as the seminary’s first Vice President of Equity, Diversity, and Inclusion.
 Dr. Yoder will serve as Interim Dean of Faculty until the appointment of a new Vice President of Academic Affairs.

 “Dean Mullen has made great contributions to our growth and change as an academic institution,” said Columbia Seminary President Leanne Van Dyk.
 “We will continue this good momentum under the capable leadership of Prof. Christine Roy Yoder.”

 “I am grateful for this opportunity to serve the Columbia community in a new way,” Dr. Yoder stated, “I look forward to working with our remarkable faculty, staff, and students as we continue the seminary’s mission in this exciting and hopeful time.”

 Dr. Yoder received her B.A. in History from Swarthmore College and her M.Div. and Ph.D. in Old Testament from Princeton Theological Seminary.
 Dr. Yoder came to Columbia Theological Seminary as an Instructor of Old Testament Language, Literature, and Exegesis in the fall of 1998 before being appointed Assistant Professor (2000), Associate Professor (2004), and Professor (2011).
 She is a Teaching Elder in the Presbyterian Church (USA).